The Final Days of John Lennon

 These would be the final photographs of Lennon alive.
 The man in the overcoat was Mark David Chapman, who continued to loiter around the Dakota while Lennon and Ono finished “Walking On Thin Ice.”
 After the session, the couple decided to grab dinner, but Lennon wanted to see Sean before the youngster went to bed.
 So they stopped back at the Dakota, where Chapman was waiting with his .38 Special.
 As Lennon walked toward the building, Chapman fired the shots that would be heard around the world.

 Lennon’s murder felt more like a political assassination than it did a celebrity death.
 Sholin from RKO learned of the tragedy the next morning after arriving home in San Francisco.
 He pulled his car over, praying it was a bad dream.
-How could the charming, generous man he’d interviewed hours earlier be gone?
+How could the charming, generous man he had interviewed hours earlier be gone?
 “Never take a day for granted—I’ll tell you that,” Sholin said years later.
 “Because on a dime, life can change.”

 In the days that followed, stunned fans held vigils.
 Ono asked that mourners honor her husband’s memory with 10 minutes of silence on Sunday, December 14.
-Some 20,000 people gathered at St. George’s Hall in Lennon’s hometown of Liverpool, while an estimated 50,000 to 100,000 congregated outside the Dakota and in nearby Central Park.
+Some 20,000 people gathered at St. George’s Hall in Lennon’s hometown of Liverpool, England, while an estimated 50,000 to 100,000 congregated outside the Dakota and in nearby Central Park.
 According to New York City news reports, the only sound heard during those 10 minutes was the whirring of helicopter blades.

 Reporters from WNBC asked fans in Central Park what they thought about during those 10 minutes.
 One man said he hoped the slaying would lead to stronger gun control, so that Lennon’s murder wouldn’t be in vain.
 A young boy said he thought Lennon would’ve been happy with the silence.
 A woman with the faintest hint of a smile seemed to capture best what people took from Lennon’s life and music.